devcontainers/spec/proposals/devcontainer-features-distribution.md

 A feature can be referenced directly in a user's [`devcontainer.json`](/docs/specs/devcontainer-reference.md#devcontainerjson) file by an HTTP URI that points to the tarball from the [package step](#packaging).

+### Addendum: Locally Referenced

+To aid in feature authorship, or in instances where a feature should not be published externally, individual features can be referenced locally from the project's file tree.

+A feature can be referenced directly in a user's [`devcontainer.json`](/docs/specs/devcontainer-reference.md#devcontainerjson) by relative path _inside_ the project directory.
+A local feature may not be referenced outside of the project directory (`../` is not allowed), nor is an absolute path allowed.

+The provided relative path is a path to the folder containing the feature's `devcontainer-feature.json` and `install.sh` file.